Grandparent's Rights Attorney

 - Special Guardianship Order: A guardianship order will not terminate parental rights.
 It is designed for children who cannot live with their birth parents, but it is less secure than adoption.

 - Child Arrangement Order: A judge will deem what living arrangement is best for the children.

 - Kinship Foster Care: You may become the official foster caregiver for your grandchildren.

 - Adoption: If a judge determines that the children’s parents are unfit to care for them, their parental rights may be terminated and you may become your grandchildren’s legal parents through the adoption process.

 If you wish to enforce a contact order, this is often a little more challenging, so it is crucial to secure legal representation to guide you through the process or before pursuing any of the aforementioned legal orders.
 If you are being denied contact with your grandchildren, gather as much evidence as you can, proving that you provide invaluable practical and emotional support for them.
 It will be an essential element in your case.

 Call Our Experienced Family Law Attorneys for a Consultation Today!

 Your grandchildren are important to you and your relationship with them should not suffer due to the status of their parents’ relationship.
-At Sherwood & Johnson, LLC in Bergen County, our family law team can provide the compassionate legal assistance you need to maintain a relationship with your grandchildren.
+At Sherwood, Johnson & Poles in Bergen County, our family law team can provide the compassionate legal assistance you need to maintain a relationship with your grandchildren.
 If you believe their parents are no longer providing a safe environment for them, you may also pursue guardianship or adoption.
 Our team will review your legal options with you and help determine the best course of action.